-Sorry to disappoint you, world, but it is just not the case.
+Sorry to disappoint you, World, it is simply not the case.

-I am very competitive; Like really, really, super competitive — and quite honestly I am the most competitive with myself.
-However, I am not angry.
-I am really happy with my life, I don’t have a stressful job, no stressful relationships.
+I am competitive; Like really, extremely, super competitive — honestly I am the most competitive with myself.
+I am not angry.
+I am happy with my life, I don’t have a stressful job, no stressful relationships.
 If something bugs me I tend to move on.
-Things like child and spousal abuse will get me riled up.
-If someone legitimately messes with my family I get down right livid.
+Topics like child and spousal abuse will get me riled up.
+If someone legitimately messes with my family I am downright livid.
 But bad drivers, rude people, frustrating situations do not illicit anger from me.

 I do not like being angry.
 It is an uncomfortable, draining emotion.
-I used to be angry kid, I was confused, hurt, and I don’t enjoy visiting that “place”.
-When I get angry, now, I realize it is only a response to an emotion like frustration, betrayal, confusion… I typically try to address that in a reasonable way rather than lashing out with wild words and least of all violence.
-I employ healthy coping mechanisms like breathing, meditation, and problem solving before I ever resort to violent behavior.
+I was an angry kid, I was confused, hurt, and now I don’t enjoy visiting that “place”.
+I realize anger it is only a response to an emotion like frustration, betrayal, confusion… I typically use reason rather than lashing out with wild words and least of all violence.
+I do my best to employ healthy coping techniques like breathing, meditation, and finding a solution.

 Fighting isn’t about being angry.
-Not for me, and not for a lot of fighters I have talked to — there are always exceptions.
-To me it is about dominating someone in a very pure and absolute sense.
-Even more so it is about realizing my potential as a physical human — speed, strength, coordination, the ability to strategize and think on the spot.
+Not for me, and not for a lot of fighters — there are always exceptions.
+For me, it is about dominating someone in a very pure and absolute sense.
+Even more so it is about realizing my potential as a physical human — speed, strength, coordination, the ability to strategize and think on the fly.

-Yes, the sport is violent- It hurts, there are bruises and cuts and broken bones.
-However I appreciate my opponents.
-We hug when the fight is over, we respect one another for the test we put each other through.
-I feel a conflict of emotions; I am stoked for the effectiveness of my techniques and the physical proof of them.
-However I feel guilty and ashamed for having hurting them because I understand that pain isn’t only felt in the cage, and could affect their lives outside of the ring/gym.
+The sport is violent- It hurts, there are bruises and cuts and broken bones.
+However, I appreciate and respect my opponents.
+After a win I feel a conflict of emotions: I am stoked for the effectiveness of my techniques and the physical proof of them.
+Yet I feel guilty and ashamed for having to hurt them because I understand that pain isn’t only felt in the cage, and could affect their lives outside of the ring/gym.
 But we both agreed and understood those risks we were taking when we entered the fight, so I try not to dwell on it.